 When predicting Project effects on ecosystem diversity, the EIS anticipated that a substantial proportion of the area within the licensed Project footprint area would not be used (e.g., it was unlikely that all of the planned borrow areas would be required for Project construction).
-Even after considering this, the percentage of total sensitive site area impacted to September 2020 was lower than expected.
-As of September 2020, the Project had disturbed or completely cleared only 3.3% (220.1 ha) of the total pre-Project sensitive site area being monitored by this study, leaving nearly 97% of the total sensitive site area as unimpacted, and 86% of the sensitive site area within the licensed Project footprint unimpacted.
+Even after considering this, the percentage of total sensitive site area impacted to September 2021 was lower than expected.
+As of September 2021, the Project had disturbed or completely cleared only 3.3% (220.2 ha) of the total pre-Project sensitive site area being monitored by this study, leaving nearly 97% of the total sensitive site area as unimpacted, and 86% of the sensitive site area within the licensed Project footprint unimpacted.

-The previous annual report (ECOSTEM 2020) anticipated that there would be very little Project clearing after September 2019 given that Project clearing and disturbance were essentially complete.
-At 0.3 ha, the increase in impacted area between 2019 and 2020 was the lowest observed since Project construction began in 2014 (the next lowest being 4.1 ha between 2018 and 2019).
+The previous annual report (ECOSTEM 2021a) anticipated that there would be very little Project clearing after September 2019 given that Project clearing and disturbance were essentially complete.
+At 0.1 ha, the increase in impacted area between 2020 and 2021 was the lowest observed since Project construction began in 2014 (the next lowest being 0.3 ha between 2019 and 2020).

 The affected percentages of the four general types of sensitive sites were also low.
-Percentage of impacted area for all monitored sites ranged from 0.1% for off-system marsh sites to 4.2% each for priority habitat and caribou calving and rearing habitat (all of the latter's impacts were within the future reservoir area, which at the time of the 2020 survey, had just been impounded).
+Percentage of impacted area for all monitored sites ranged from 0.1% for off-system marsh sites to 4.2% each for priority habitat and caribou calving and rearing habitat (all of the latter's impacts were within the future reservoir area, which was impounded in 2020).
 The percentage of impacted area for sites within the licensed Project footprint ranged from 0.6% (off-system marsh site) to 39.8% (caribou calving and rearing habitat).